English as an Additional Language (E.A.L.)

 In addition, The EAL Department works in conjunction with the English Department, Science Department and Humanities Department and offers English literature, geography, and science lessons on a weekly basis to Access Pathway students to enable them to access these subjects once they move on to study GCSE/Vocational courses or level 2 courses at college.

 KS4 EAL Double Withdrawal Option

 KS4 Students assessed to be at Early Acquisition (B) level are offered EAL Double Withdrawal Option.
 They attend all core subjects and 1 option subject and receive EAL intervention in place of two other option subjects.
 This gives them a chance to develop their English language proficiency in order for them to be able to access and successfully pass their chosen GCSE subjects.
-To achieve this, the students follow a bespoke support programme which comprises of specific English language teaching sessions as well as an in depth study opportunities focused on revision and enhancement of their GCSE subject knowledge.
+To achieve this, the students follow a bespoke support programme which comprises of specific English language teaching sessions, as well as an in-depth study opportunity, focused on revision and enhancement of their GCSE subject knowledge.
 The students also take the Cambridge KET/PET qualification.
 As part of this pathway, the students receive in-class support from the EAL Department in all GCSE subjects.

 KS4 EAL Single Withdrawal Option